Text consolidated by Valsts valodas centrs (State

 Section 12.1 Storage of

-Information Regarding the Application of the Direct Tax
+Information on the Application of Direct Tax Rebates

-(1) A zone capital company or a licensed capital company which
+(1) A zone capital company or licensed capital company which

-receives the direct tax rebates within the scope of this Law
+receives direct tax rebates within the scope of this Law shall

-shall store data on the investments, wage costs made and the
+store data on the investments made, wage costs settled, and

 direct tax rebates received for 10 years from the year when the